 The recipe also gives an option for using this as a pizza crust which works well although the kids don’t like it as much as my regular pizza dough.
 Get the book to try it out!

-*You don’t need to use chickpea flour for this recipe (you can also use whole wheat, cornmeal or buckwheat), but I think it truly adds to the flavour of the flatbread and it is an excellent source of protein since chickpeas are legumes and not a grain.
+*You don’t need to use chickpea flour for this recipe (you can also use spelt, cornmeal or buckwheat), but I think it truly adds to the flavour of the flatbread and it is an excellent source of protein since chickpeas are legumes and not a grain.
 Win-win in my book!

 Try it and out and let me know if you liked it!